Davidxswang/ReinforcementLearning/README.md

 The difference between Contextual and Non-Contextual Multi-Armed Bandit problems is that we need to maintain the Q for each state (or machine, in the context of Multi-Armed Bandit machines).

+## Function Approximation

+When the number of states is countless, we cannot use a lookup table to obtain the next action, in which case, we should turn to Function Approximation.

+Function Approximation is a method to estimate the Q values of a state using a function (maybe linear, maybe nonlinear, e.g., Neural Network).
+The function can accept the a parameter, state, and return the Q values for the given state, Q, which is a vector whose length is the number of actions.

 ## Reference

 Book: *PyTorch 1.x Reinforcement Learning*